wmutschl/Quantitative-Macroeconomics/README.md

 * understand the DSGE model framework, its basic structure and key challenges
 * understand the algebra of a basic RBC model and of a basic New Keynesian model
 * compute the steady-state of the RBC model with either MATLAB or Dynare
+* understand the first-order perturbation solution to DSGE models

 ### To Do